-- Commission auditors performed 30 reviews and evaluations for FY 2022: 6 Internal Control Assessments (ICA), 7 Investigative Audits (IVA), 1 GAAP Audit Review (GAR) follow up, 7 ICA Follow-ups, assistance on 9 site visits, 514 reviews on audited financial statements and 444 Agreed Upon Procedure report reviews.
+- Commission auditors performed a number of reviews and evaluations for FY 2024, including: 11 Internal Control Assessments (ICA), 2 Investigative Audits (IVA), 9 ICA Follow-ups, assistance on 19 site visits, one (1) Self-regulation review, 527 reviews on audited financial statements and 413 Agreed Upon Procedure report reviews.
 The audit findings were included in reports delivered to the audited tribes.
 The Commission will offer technical assistance to the tribes in identifying and implementing remedial action. - Commission staff continued to diligently review management contracts.
-The Commission received five new management agreement/amendment submissions and two management contracts were approved by the Chairman in FY 2022. - The Commission continued to conduct financial background investigations on persons and entities associated with management contractors.
-The Commission received 25 applications for background investigations in FY 2022. - The Commission processed approximately 266,646 background and licensing actions including dissemination of fingerprint cards to and from the FBI and name checks for tribal gaming commissions. - The Commission, through its Compliance Division, addressed potential non-compliance through its standardized regulatory processes, analyzed tribal gaming facilities and created a compliance plan that included one site visit at each tribal gaming facility conducted wither remotely or in person.
-The Compliance Division completed 556 site visits, 82 internal audit checklists, 240 licensing reviews and 96 Criminal Justice Information Services (CJIS) audits. - The Commission, through its Technology Division successfully migrated Microsoft O365 services to the FedRAMP certified offering achieving higher level security controls and improving agency compliance with Federal Information Security Modernization Act (FISMA).
-Through this effort, the agency eliminated the need for traditional file servers by moving mission-critical data to the cloud while equipping users with more robust toolsets for improved information sharing and collaboration.
-Additionally, the establishment of the agency managed Azure Government cloud environment provides a highly scalable platform to implement new services and paves the path to modernize existing services. - The Commission, through its Technology Division issued 5 Tech Alerts & Warnings and 4 Internal IT Bulletins and completed 28 IT Vulnerability Assessments and 6 CJIS IT Audits.
+The Commission received three new management agreement/amendment submissions and two management contracts were approved by the Chair in FY 2024. - The Commission continued to conduct financial background investigations on persons and entities associated with management contractors.
+The Commission received 29 applications for background investigations in FY 2024. - The Commission processed approximately 236,515 background and licensing actions including dissemination of fingerprint cards to and from the FBI and name checks for tribal gaming commissions. - The Commission, through its Compliance Division, addressed potential non-compliance through its standardized regulatory processes, analyzed tribal gaming facilities and created a compliance plan that included one site visit at each tribal gaming facility conducted either remotely or in person.
+The Compliance Division completed 698 site visits, 95 internal audit checklists, 293 licensing reviews and 19 Criminal Justice Information Services (CJIS) audits. - The Commission, through its Division of Technology, successfully awarded multiple IT vendor contracts to perform an Agency network infrastructure hardware refresh in preparation of the NIGC headquarters office move. - The Commission, through its Division of Technology, issued 4 Tech Alerts & Warnings and 3 Internal IT Bulletins, and issued 12 internal Cyber "Hints and Tips" articles to promote cyber awareness for Agency staff and external stakeholders.
+The division also completed a combined 31 IT Vulnerability Assessments (internal and external) and 4 internal phishing campaigns. - The Commission, through its Division of Technology, continued to innovate agencymanaged IT services and improved security compliance by collaborating with the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) to implement Government-wide cybersecurity initiatives including the submission of the agency's annual Federal Information Security Modernization Act (FISMA) report through Cyberscope. - During FY 2024, the Agency promoted accountability and preparedness to respond to cyber threats against its IT systems and extended assistance to the tribes in several cybersecurity outreach efforts.
+The Commission continued to nurture strong partnership with CISA which resulted in the implementation of new security capabilities through the Continuous Diagnostics and Mitigation (CDM) Program.
+The ongoing CDM integration provides a level of visibility into the NIGC security posture never achieved before, while enabling the Commission to align with federal directives, and ensuring industry integrity.